Mahlab

 Mahlab on white board

-REGION OF ORIGIN: Mahlab originated in the Mediterranean, including parts of Southern Europe, North Africa, and the Middle East.
-This diverse region is home to the wild ancestors of the Prunus mahaleb, and is likely where the initial cultivation, production, and use of the spice took place.
+Mahlab originated in the Mediterranean, including parts of Southern Europe, North Africa, and the Middle East.
+This diverse region is home to the wild ancestors of the Prunus mahaleb, and is where its initial domestication took place.

-PART & COLOR: The cherry pits that house mahlab are brown and the teardrop-shaped seed kernels within are beige with slightly darker vertical grooves.
-When ground, they yield a fine, pale yellow powder.
+The cherry pits that house mahlab are brown and the teardrop-shaped seed kernels within are beige with slightly darker vertical grooves.
+Ground mahlab is pale yellow.

 Mahlab’s flavor starts as a subtle bitterness but quickly turns into a gentle warmth.
 The lingering taste is nutty and floral, with hints of honey and delicate spice.
 Ground kernels offer a smooth, almost powdery texture that melts on the tongue, releasing their soft yet persistent aroma.
 Mahlab's complex flavor profile gives it flexibility.
 It can spice both sweet and savory dishes as well as beverages.